logicalclocks/hops-docs/docs/getting_started/setups/hopsworks_ami.rst

 In **step 5** you can add tags to your instance.
 You can skip this step.

 In **step 6** you need to configure the security group.
-Make sure you allow incoming traffic from outside on both port 22 (for SSH connections) and on port 80 (for HTTP connections).
-Click *Add Rule* and select HTTP from the drop-down menu.
+Make sure you allow incoming traffic from outside on both port 22 (for SSH connections) and on port 443 (for HTTPS connections).
+Click *Add Rule* and select HTTPS from the drop-down menu.

-.. _ami7.png: ../../_images/ami/ami7.png
+.. _ami7.png: ../../_images/ami7.png
 .. figure:: ../../imgs/ami/ami7.png
     :alt: Configure security group
     :target: `ami7.png`_